Patient education: Warfarin (Coumadin) (Beyond the Basics)

-Patient information: Prosthetic valves (The Basics)
+Patient education: Prosthetic valves (The Basics)

-Patient information: Warfarin (Coumadin) (The Basics)
+Patient education: Anti-clotting medicines: Warfarin (Coumadin) (The Basics)

-Patient information: Factor V Leiden (The Basics)
+Patient education: Factor V Leiden (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Atrial fibrillation (Beyond the Basics)
+Patient education: Atrial fibrillation (Beyond the Basics)

-Patient information: Deep vein thrombosis (DVT) (Beyond the Basics)
+Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)

-Patient information: Pulmonary embolism (Beyond the Basics)
+Patient education: Pulmonary embolism (Beyond the Basics)